Quotennial/covid_bame/README.md

 Impact of COVID-19 on UK BAME population
 ==============================

 This repo aims to bring together and analyse spatial data relevant to the impact of COVID-19 on UK BAME population.
 COVID-19 has disproportionately affected the BAME population in the UK.
 Unlike the USA, healthcare is universally accessible through NHS.
-So there may be deeper socio-economic issues leaving this group more exposed to coronovirus and other negative shocks.
+So there may be deeper socio-economic issues leaving this group more exposed to the impacts of coronovirus.
 This repo aims to bring together and analyse relevant socio-economic data to help explain this imbalance.

+Just want to see what we've come up with?
+Check out [reports](reports), otherwise clone the repo and get the data!

 ## Current Data
 - **Covid Deaths**: ONS [Deaths involving COVID](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/deathsinvolvingcovid19intheuk)